s-akinfiev/Learn2code/README.md

 Add an output that the first cell of the first level only contains the main AI module, using the functions described above.
 For debugging, add the option of viewing the contents of all tables, adding, and removing values. \
+Add the build_db target to the Makefile for building program.
+The Makefile should be located in the src directory. \
 The database structure is described in [List 1](#list-1).
 Database files are located in the /materials directory. \
 Hint: each record in the database is a struct data type with the fields in the same